About the Event

 As we did last year, the first 60 or 90 minutes on Friday morning will be allocated to a roundtable discussing updates and changes to instruments and monitoring networks.
 The focus will be on keeping Park staff informed, allow us to share resources and opportunities, and focus our thinking, interpretations, and research goals.

-An agenda for the conference will be distributed by Sept.
-15. Please contact either of the event organizers if you have any questions or suggestions.
+Please contact either of the event organizers if you have any questions or suggestions.

 Bruce McGurk, firstname.lastname@example.org, 925-698-4683